Multi-Tenant SaaS

 Checking User Access

 Now that our access model and warrants are set up, we can add access checks in our app that will help us enforce our multi-tenant setup.
 For example, we might want to check if a particular user (user1) has the ability to edit a report (reportA).
-The answer to this query will depend on multiple factors including user1's tenant and whether they are part of the 'admin' group which has the ability to edit reportA.
+The answer to this query will depend on multiple factors including user1's tenant and whether they are part of the 'admin' role which has the ability to edit reportA.
 We can query Warrant for this check from our code as follows:

 - cURL